xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 ### Egress V4 ACL

-  - By default, Egress ACLs over BVI interface is disabled and thus ACL filtering will not take effect even after it is attached to BVI interfaces.
+  - By default, Egress ACLs over BVI interface is disabled.
+  - ACL filtering will not take effect even after it is attached to BVI interfaces.
   - To enable ACL over BVI in the egress direction, _**hw-module profile acl egress layer3 interface-based**_ should be configured.
-  - When we enable the above profile, egress ACL on any non BVI interface will not work.
+  - When we enable the above profile, egress ACLs on any non BVI interface will not work.
   - IPv4 ACL is supported in Egress direction for J/J+ and J2 (Native and Compatible mode)
   - TCAM entries are always programmed across all NPUs, regardless of interface membership.
 This is platform replication.
   - TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent replication.